theupdateframework/python-tuf/docs/adr/0005-use-google-python-style-guide.md

 especially important, want to be handled differently, or in one specific way, where the Google guide would allow multiple.

+**Course of Action:**
+* Follow existing style when working on existing code (files)
+* Follow new style in any new code (files)
+* Consider providing linter and formatter configuration (e.g. pylint, flake8, black, yapf) to enforce and facilitate new style

 ## Links
 * [New Slim Secure Systems Lab style guide](https://github.com/secure-systems-lab/code-style-guidelines/pull/21)